ftlabs/chatbot/README.md

 $ bin/hubot
 ```

 This will start the bot in shell mode and interactive.
+If the HUBOT_SLACK_TOKEN is set, it will default to slack.
+Chat with `ftbottest` when developing locally.

-For full usage of Chatbot you will require the following environment variables
+For full usage of Chatbot you will require the following environment variables (found in LastPass.
+Internal FT usage only)

 ## Basic